TheThinkingHome/device_sentinel/README.md

 Every fault lands in one Home Assistant to-do list.
 A device that is both frozen and low on battery is one line, not two.
 Tick the item to acknowledge it, and it stops making noise on your phone while staying on the list until it recovers.

 **Smart Upstream Outage Detection**
 When a coordinator, broker, or Wi-Fi network goes down, every device behind it goes quiet.
 Device Sentinel reports the one failure you can fix, rather than giving you sixty separate alerts for sixty silent devices.
+When it comes back, the report shows the devices that have reconnected and gives the devices not yet reconnected time to rejoin before anything is reported.

 **Alerts That Respect Your Evening**
 Live push notifications are sent for real faults, but quiet hours hold them overnight.
 A daily brief, delivered by email or push on your schedule, summarizes what happened and highlights devices that keep failing for no clear reason.